 Asparagus is available year round, but it tastes freshest in the early spring.
 We have some growing in our garden, but it's been so cold that the stalks haven't even broken ground yet.
 So to my delight, our local Harris-Teeter had asparagus on sale last week for $1.99 a bunch!

 Since Leo and I are watching our sugar intake, I used this sweetener instead of sugar.
-Since it is derived from fruits and vegetables, it is supposedly better for you than other artificial sweeteners and it does not have that “chemical” aftertaste that is prevalent in other sweeteners.
+Since it is derived from fruits and vegetables, it is supposedly better for you than other artificial sweeteners and it does not have that "chemical" aftertaste that is prevalent in other sweeteners.
 I ordered it from here.
-(This is not a paid endorsement; I just like the product.)
+Feel free to pick one that works for you.

 Spread the roasted asparagus on a large platter.
 Layer the sliced strawberries, crumbled bacon, some feta cheese, and the toasted pecans on top.
 Garnish with a little orange zest, if desired.
 Before serving, drizzle the salad with the dressing or serve the dressing on the side.